Classification of Computer Generations

 Note that the time specified for each generation is tentative and not definite.
 The generations are actually based on evolving chip technology rather than any particular time frame.

 The five computer generations are characterized by electrical current flowing through processing mechanisms listed below:

 - The fourth within microprocessor chips

 - The fifth unveiled smart devices capable of artificial intelligence.

 First Computer Generation: 1940s -1950s: (Vacuum Tubes and Plugboards)

 First generation computers were actually the first general purpose and true digital computers.
 They came in time to replace the electromechanical systems which were way too slow for assigned tasks.

 A case in point was the need by the USA army to have machines capable of computing artillery firing tables fast enough.
 Existing ones took almost two days.
 When completed the new machines computed this table data in seconds.
 Fortunately or unfortunately, they became available only after the end of World War II in 1946.

 First gen computers used vacuum tubes for amplification and switching purposes.
-The original vacuum tubes were sealed glass containers which were roughly the sizes of light bulbs.
-The sealed atmosphere allowed current to flow wirelessly from the filaments to metal plates.
-And because there was no moving parts in the system, the flow amplified current to enable the computer to manipulate assigned tasks.
+The tubes were made of sealed glass containers, the size of light bulbs.
+The sealed glass allowed current to flow wirelessly from the filaments to metal plates.
+And because there were no moving parts in the system, the flow amplified current to enable the computer to manipulate assigned tasks.
 Vacuum tubes also started and ended the circuitry by switching on and off when turned on or off.